aviv15616/Ex2Cpp/README.md

 This project implements a `SquareMat` class inside the `matrix` namespace.
 The class represents a dynamic **square matrix** of `double` elements and supports a wide range of operations, including:

-- Constructors (from 2D array, scalar value, and copy constructor)
+- Constructors (0 default/ scalar value/ deep copy constructor)
 - Element access (`operator[]`)
 - Full arithmetic support: `+`, `-`, `*`, `/`, `%`, `^` (as defined in the assignment)
 - Unary operations: `-`, `~`, `++`, `--` (as defined in the assignment)